Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Welcome to BeeUtiful Beefield

 Boondockers - Welcome to "Beefield".
-This is rural Georgia; out in farming country yet only 15 minutes from town.
-If the weather cooperates you could be blessed with a stunning sunrise view over the fields across the way, East.
-Please try to limit same-day requests to just one night.
+This is rural Georgia; located out in farming country, yet only 15 minutes from town.
+If the weather cooperates you could be blessed with a stunning sunrise view over the fields East across the way.
+Please limit same-day requests to just one night.
 We only enabled them to help out our fellow travelers with last-minute changes of plan.
 We enjoy offering a boondock spot.
 We understand the challenges of finding a place to stay when you're on the road, especially between destinations.
 Please note - this is a roadside spot.
 (See photograph).
 It may not be glamorous, but it's convenient!
-It's a grassy, easily accessible, firm and flat roadside pull-off (with water and 30A electric hookup available if needed.
-Sorry, water not available during freezing conditions).
+It's a grassy, easily accessible, firm and flat roadside pull-off with water and 30A electric hookup available if needed.
+(Sorry, water not available during freezing conditions).

 5 Stars